 - Please note that at least 2/3 of the courses in the Learning Agreement/study plan must be from one field of study in the School of Engineering in order to be admitted to this school.
-1/3 of the courses can be selected from the other three Aalto University engineering schools (the School of Chemical Engineering, School of Electrical Engineering and and School of Science).
-Courses offered by the Language Centre and also the interdisciplinary courses are outside this requirement.
+1/3 of the courses can be selected from another field of study in the School of Engineering, or from the other three Aalto University engineering schools (the School of Chemical Engineering, School of Electrical Engineering and School of Science) or from the Language Centre or from the interdisciplinary course offering.

-- Courses from the Aalto University the School of Arts, Design and Architecture and School of Business can not be selected, apart from the Aalto cross-school courses, UWAS and interdisciplinary courses.
+- Courses from Aalto University School of Arts, Design and Architecture and School of Business cannot be selected, apart from the Aalto cross-school courses, University Wide Studies (UWS) and interdisciplinary courses.

 Periods I and II refer to teaching periods of the autumn term (September - December), and periods III and IV and V refer to the teaching periods of the spring term (January - May).

 - Check carefully the language of instruction and the term when the course is offered (especially if you are applying for one term only).

 - Make sure that you have the prerequisite skills and knowledge required for the course.
 We will check your course choices preliminarily, but in the end the student is responsible for checking the course prerequisites.

 - The extent of the courses is given in ECTS = European Credit Transfer System) credits.
 One credit corresponds to 27 hours of work, including lectures and other forms of instruction, exercises, seminars and independent work at home and in the library.
 The scope of a course can be 1-15 credits depending on the content of the course.

 - A full study load is approximately 1600 hours per academic year which equals to 60 ECTS (= 60 cr).
 We expect incoming exchange students to study full time while at Aalto and to pass the courses with good grades.
 Full workload at Aalto is 30 ECTS credits for one semester.